PixelPartner/quicklook-shelf-configurator/README.md

 * this is then converted to a binary USDC file and archived together with a 4k wood texture as an USDZ file.
 For this to work, you will also need the backend repository [USDZerve](https://github.com/PixelPartner/USDZerve)

-* this USDZ file can then be downloaded by either clicking the freshly appread AR icon or using the QRCode presented on the left.
+* this USDZ file can then be downloaded by either clicking the then freshly appeared AR icon or using the QRCode presented on the left.

 # Feedback